varenya/elpsykongroo/content/blog/api-design/index.md

 If it's a small utility function that does one specific thing why bother with an object like input?

-Understanding t**rade offs** is probably the most important part of the API design.
+Understanding **trade offs** is probably the most important part of the API design.

 Let's look at the trade off for the example we just saw: